HarshitPnt/CS3423-DSL/docs/specification.md

 ```

 #### Structs:
 Structs are represented by the `struct` keyword.
-Structs can contain any data type supported by XYZ.
+Structs can contain any data type supported by YAFSM.

 ```c
 struct Point {